-External hemorrhoids are different from internal hemorrhoids in two important ways: the first and most obvious difference is where they are located – external hemorrhoids, as the name suggests, are on the outside of your anus.
-Internal hemorrhoids are on the inside.
+External haemorrhoids are different from internal haemorrhoids in two important ways: the first and most obvious difference is where they are located – external haemorrhoids, as the name suggests, are on the outside of your anus.
+Internal haemorrhoids are on the inside.

-The second difference is the very nature of external hemorrhoids; they develop under the skin in a nerve rich sensitive area around the outside of the anus.
+The second difference is the very nature of external haemorrhoids; they develop under the skin in a nerve rich sensitive area around the outside of the anus.

 This is an important distinction because it explains why external piles are more likely to be painful than internal piles.

 As they are on the outside of your anus, you will be able to see them.
-External piles look like small pink lumps and generally come with more complications than internal hemorrhoids.
+External piles look like small pink lumps and generally come with more complications than internal haemorrhoids.

 As mentioned, they are likely to be more painful, but if you think about the fact that they are located outside of your anus, you’ll appreciate that external piles form an obvious barrier to your natural bowel movements.

 External piles are more prone to becoming inflamed and swollen if you constantly strain when you open your bowels.
 They become itchy, sore and from time to time become quite uncomfortable.

 One of the other complications with external haemorrhoids, is that blood clots can develop in them.
 These are called “thrombosed haemorrhoids” and can look purple and bruised.
 The clot will naturally dissolve but until it does it can make the haemorrhoid very painful.

 Using over the counter ointments creams can help reduce any irritation by effectively numbing the area.
 The active ingredient in these treatments is a steroid called hydrocortisone.
 The percentage of hydrocortisone is very small, but you shouldn’t use the ointments for longer than advised on the packaging.